Wild animals

 It is considered one of the most intelligent invertebrates that exist.
 This quality is put to great advantage in their natural habitat.
 They are able to solve various problems within said habitat, often related to either evading predators or catching prey of their own.
 They mainly feed on crustaceans and smaller mollusks.

-Common octopuses are very skilled with their arms which contain two thirds of their total neurons.
-They can change color and their malleable body means they can move into very small spaces.
+Common octopuses are very skilled with their arms, which contain two-thirds of their total neurons.
+They can change color, and their malleable body means they can move into very small spaces.
 They inhabit both temperate and tropical waters.
+Furthermore, their adaptability to different environments showcases their evolutionary success in a range of marine ecosystems.

 Different Types of Octopus Species - Common octopus (Octopus vulgaris)